HarryLeBlanc/Yummy/README.md

 #### lfo

-  provides an all-purpose lfo for any slideable param for any synth or sample.
+  provides an all-purpose lfo for any slideable param for any synth, sample or effect.
   Really, it's a full-fledged mseg generator, since you can specify different curves and levels per cycle. best results when you set the sample/note's modulated value to the startlevel when playing the sample/note, otherwise you'll hear an audible glitch at the beginning of the sound.